TendTo/dlinear/docs/Library.md

 # Library

 `dlinear` comes with a shared C++ library that can be used to interact with the solver programmatically.

-## Installation

 See the [Installation](./Installation.md) page for instructions on how to install the library.

 ## Linking